xxcordeau/TIL/README.md

- to see whether you’re in a company-managed project or a team-managed project.
-Learn more about knowing whether your project is team-managed or
+ to see whether you’re in a company-ma

 You have project admin permissions to add an approval step to a workflow.